 - One between South Cerney Upper Lock and the site of Northmoor Lane Bridge (Walbridge 17 Inglesham 11¾) - the canal is infilled here.

 - Two between Latton Junction and where the canal reappears after the infilling due to the construction of the A419 Cricklade bypass

 (Walbridge 20½ Inglesham 8¼) & (Walbridge 21 Inglesham 7¾).

 (The original Walbridge 17 and 21 plates were kindly donated to the Cotswold Canals Trust in 2014.)

-The last milestone on this section is between the A419 and Ampney Brook Aqueduct, which is the furthest point east that the public has a right of access over the canal route (Walbridge 21½ Inglesham 7¼).
+The last milestone in this section is between the A419 and Ampney Brook Aqueduct, which is the furthest point east that the public has a right of access over the canal route (Walbridge 21½ Inglesham 7¼).

 The Final Milestone

-If anyone knows what happened to any of the other missing milestones or plates, whether bulldozed into the canal during infilling or now privately owned, Jon would also like to hear from you.
+If anyone knows what happened to any of the other missing milestones or original plates, whether bulldozed into the canal during infilling or now privately owned, Jon would also like to hear from you.
 This all helps to build the historical record.